Rakı: Serving and drinking

-In Turkey, rakı is the national drink and is traditionally consumed with chilled water on the side or partly mixed with chilled water, according to personal preference.
+In Turkey, rakı is the national alcoholic drink, it is traditionally consumed with chilled water on the side or partly mixed with chilled water, according to personal preference.
 Rakı is rarely consumed without the addition of water.
 Ice cubes are often added.
 Dilution with water causes rakı to turn a milky-white colour, similar to the louche of absinthe.
 This phenomenon has resulted in the drink being popularly referred to aslan sütü ('lion's milk').
-Since aslan ('lion') is a Turkish colloquial metaphor for a strong, courageous man, this gives the term a meaning close to 'the milk for the strong'.
+Since aslan ('lion') is a Turkish colloquial metaphor for a strong, courageous person, this gives the term a meaning close to 'the milk for the strong'.

 Rakı is commonly consumed alongside meze, a selection of hot and cold appetizers, as well as at a rakı sofrası ('rakı table'), either before a full dinner or instead of it.
-It is especially popular with seafood, together with fresh arugula, beyaz peynir and melon.
-It is an equally popular complement to various red meat dishes like kebabs, where it is sometimes served with a glass of şalgam.
+It is especially popular with grilled or oven-cooked seafood, olive oil dishes (particularly red beans with tomato sauce), traditional Turkish delicacies (such as lakerda and midye dolma), together with fresh arugula, beyaz peynir and melon.
+It is also a popular complement to various red meat dishes like kebabs, where it is sometimes served with a glass of şalgam.

-The founder and first President of the Republic of Turkey, Mustafa Kemal Atatürk, was very fond of rakı, drinking up to a half-litre daily (he died from cirrhosis of the liver at the age of 57), and his late-night rakı sofrası sessions were his favourite place to debate issues with his closest friends and advisors.
+The founder and first President of the Republic of Turkey, Mustafa Kemal Atatürk, was very fond of rakı, drinking up to a half-litre daily, and his late-night rakı sofrası sessions were his favourite place to debate issues with his closest friends and advisors.